Network virtual appliance issues in Azure

 netstat -an | grep -i listen

-Check NVA Performance
+Check NVA performance

 Validate VM CPU

-Validate VM Network statistics
+Validate VM network statistics

-If the VM network use spikes or shows periods of high usage, you may also have to increase the SKU size of the VM to obtain higher throughput capabilities.
+If the VM network use spikes or shows periods of high usage, you might also have to increase the SKU size of the VM to obtain higher throughput capabilities.
 You can also redeploy the VM by having Accelerated Networking enabled.
 To verify whether the NVA supports Accelerated Networking feature, contact the NVA vendor for assistance, as needed.

 Advanced network administrator troubleshooting